 Field: Discharging Curve Object Type

 The detailed ice storage model in EnergyPlus takes advantage of the Curve feature of the program.
-Currently, the only allowed curve fit type for the detailed ice storage model is the QuadraticLinear curve.
+Currently, the only two allowed curve fit types for the detailed ice storage model are the QuadraticLinear and the CubicLinear curves.
 More information on this curve can be found in the section on Curves.

 Field: Discharging Curve Name